tjcchen/webpack-core/README.md

   }

   brake() {
-    // invoke event
+    this.hooks.brake.call(); // invoke event
-    this.hooks.brake.call();
   }
 }
 ```

-By doing so, webpack plugins build connections with Tapable, both Compiler and Compilation inherit from Tapable. ( We'll cover Compiler and Compilation soon )
+By doing so, webpack plugins build connections with Tapable, both Compiler and Compilation inherit from Tapable.

 Note: For more information about Tapable module, please also refer to [Tapable](https://github.com/webpack/tapable).

+## Webpack Compiler and Compilation
+Compiler and Compilation

 ## Contact
 Email: tjcchen.engineer@gmail.com